CLIUtils/CLI11/README.md

 ### Unicode support

-CLI11 supports unicode and wide string as defined in the [UTF-8 Everywhere](http://utf8everywhere.org/) manifesto.
+CLI11 supports Unicode and wide strings as defined in the [UTF-8 Everywhere](http://utf8everywhere.org/) manifesto.
 In particular:

-- On Linux, command-line string is already assumed to be in UTF-8, and no wide string facilities are provided.
-- On Windows, command-line string _can_ be correctly parsed into UTF-8, if you provide CLI11 with correct inputs.
+- The library can parse a wide version of command-line arguments on Windows, which are converted internally to UTF-8 (more on this below);
+- You can store option values in `std::wstring`, in which case they will be converted to a correct wide string encoding on your system (UTF-16 on Windows and UTF-32 on most other systems);
+- Instead of storing wide strings, it is recommended to use provided `widen` and `narrow` functions to convert to and from wide strings when actually necessary (such as when calling into Windows APIs).

-When using the command line on Windows with unicode arguments, your `main` function may already receive broken unicode.
+When using the command line on Windows with unicode arguments, your `main` function may already receive broken Unicode.
 Parsing `argv` at that point will not give you a correct string.
 To fix this, you have three options:

 1. If you pass unmodified command-line arguments to CLI11, call `app.parse()`